Eoyie/algolabra/dokumentation/Weekly_report_3.md

 - Create UI to help see how to fix the expectiminimax!
     - Fix the algorithm.
 - Generally clean the code
+- Testing and testing document in a better and more final shape!!

 ## Time spent
 9 hours